 “I saw it recently, and I loved it,” confesses Grant.
 “I loved myself, I loved Pearl” (Bailey, with whom Grant shares an unforgettable ham hock and pot liquor lunch).
 Lee Grant wound up with another Oscar nomination, for another role where she played older than she actually was.
 LA Times interview 2017 ‘The Landlord ‘is not seen very much [today].
 But that’s a Hal Ashby movie that is certainly one of my favorites.”

-Also in 1970 she co-starred as Mrs Bullard in director Joseph L. Mankiewicz’s There Was a Crooked Man… along side Kirk Douglas and Henry Fonda.
+Also in 1970, she co-starred as Mrs. Bullard in director Joseph L. Mankiewicz’s There Was a Crooked Man… alongside Kirk Douglas and Henry Fonda.

 Lee Grant as Mrs. Bullard in There Was a Crooked Man… (1970)

-And between major motion pictures Lee maintained outstanding performances in several popular television shows like The Name of the Game.
+And between major motion pictures, Lee maintained outstanding performances in several popular television shows like The Name of the Game.

 The only other nominee for the Emmy Award at the time was Colleen Dewhurst; in Grant’s acceptance speech Lee Grant graciously extols the other great actor, “I must thank Colleen Dewhurst since it takes two of me to equal one of her.”

 Lee Grant showcases maneuvering between the most in fierce emotional performances to exceptional comedic flair as the beleaguered wife and mother in writer Neil Simon’s Plaza Suite (1971) directed by Arthur Hiller.
-It’s a brilliant bit of acting playing off another the comedic genius of Walter Matthau, while their daughter refuses to leave the bathroom the day of her wedding.
+It’s a brilliant bit of acting playing off another of the comedic genius of Walter Matthau, while their daughter refuses to leave the bathroom on the day of her wedding.

 One of my favorite performances Lee brings to life is that of the merciless murderess Leslie Williams the lady lawyer who plays cat and mouse with the underestimated rumpled raincoat cigar smoking chili eating Detective Columbo, superbly delivered by Peter Falk.

-In “Ransom for a Dead Man” (1971), Lee plays as a high powered attorney with a dull older husband and an exceedingly irritating young stepdaughter.
+In “Ransom for a Dead Man” (1971), Lee plays a high-powered attorney with a dull older husband and an exceedingly irritating young stepdaughter.
 Grant’s character Leslie Williams designs an almost perfect crime.
 She shoots her stuffy husband and then tries to make it look like a kidnapping gone wrong.
 Of course, Columbo uncovers all the little clues, that any other detective might miss.
 In order to throw the staunch sleuth off, she takes him up in her private plane, throwing him into a panic.
 It’s a deliciously wicked scene, Lee Grant and Peter Falk sustain a wonderful chemistry with Leslie’s strategy to disorient her pursuer by nearly crashing the plane into the side of a mountain.

-As second episode in the series “Ransom for a Dead Man” is in my estimation one of the BEST in the series, due in part to Lee Grant’s superior elevation of a beautiful yet cold-blooded killer who torments Columbo during the heart racing scene up in her private airplane.
+As second episode in the series “Ransom for a Dead Man” is in my estimation one of the BEST in the series, due in part to Lee Grant’s superior elevation of a beautiful yet cold-blooded killer who torments Columbo during the heart-racing scene up in her private airplane.
 Lee was nominated for an Emmy as Outstanding Lead Actress – Miniseries or a Movie.